ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 fix bmi055: increase DLPF from 62.5 to 500
-message: fix bmi055: increase DLPF from 62.5 to 500

 With a DLPF of 62.5 Hz, the sampling rate is apperently not 1 kHz anymore, because the driver got duplicate samples and published only at 128 Hz.